South Slope, Burnaby

-South Slope, sometimes referred to as Southern Burnaby, is a mainly single-family neighborhood in Burnaby in British Columbia, Canada, just southeast of Metrotown.
-It borders Suncrest, an all single-family home neighbourhood to the west, and goes as far east as Edmonds.
-Although the northern boundary of South Slope is Rumble Street, many residents north of the street consider themselves living in South Slope, including South Slope Elementary, and Burnaby South Secondary School.
+South Slope, sometimes referred to as Alta Vista, is a mainly single-family neighbourhood in Burnaby in British Columbia, Canada, just south of Metrotown.
+It borders Suncrest, an all single-family home neighbourhood to the west, and goes as far east as Byrne Creek Ravine.
+Although the northern boundary of South Slope is Rumble Street, many residents north of the street consider themselves as living in the neighbourhood, and a couple of institutions including South Slope Elementary, and Burnaby South Secondary School are located north of the neighbourhoods boundary.
 The neighbourhood gets its name from the steep slope it is located on.
-The neighbourhood is one of the oldest parts of the city, which can be seen be seen in Nelson Elementary, which is over a hundred years old, and dozens of Heritage Homes.
+The neighbourhood is one of the oldest parts of the city, home to the still operating Nelson Elementary School, which is over a hundred years old, along with dozens of Heritage Homes.

 History

-South Slope was originally called, "Alta Vista", meaning "High View", and offered early residents in the very early 20th century great views of the, "Fraser Valley", (Richmond and Big Bend), and was served by Royal Oak, and Highland Park stations, on the historic British Columbia Electric Railway.
+South Slope was originally called, "Alta Vista", meaning "High View", and offered early residents in the very early 20th century great views of the, "Fraser Valley", (Richmond, Delta and Big Bend), and was served by Royal Oak, and Highland Park stations, on the historic British Columbia Electric Railway.
 It is one of the oldest neighborhoods in Burnaby, and that can be seen in the large amounts of historical buildings in the neighborhoods.
 During 1910 there were about a dozen buildings in the neighbourhood.
 That number quickly went up to 400 in 1912.

 The borough's development blew up in the post-war years, as houses were mass developed, most commonly the, "Mid Century Vernacular", and Vancouver Special later on.